Best Of17 min read

 • Automatic rebalancing — the whole point of "passive"

-Honestly, I think ease of use is massively underrated here.
-A platform with slightly better tax features doesn't help you if you get frustrated and stop using it after two months.
+Honestly?
+I think ease of use gets massively overlooked.
+A platform with slightly better tax features doesn't help you if you get frustrated and quit after two months.

 How We Evaluated These Robo-Advisor Tools